adobe/ops-cli/examples/cassandra-stress/README.md

 # Testing cassandra 1.2

-Because it doesnt support cql V2, we have to use the legacy mode for cassandra test
+Because it doesn't support cql V2, we have to use the legacy mode for cassandra test

 ```
 cassandra-stress write n=1000000 -col n=fixed\(3\) \